Successful relationships take time and effort.

 Don’t wait until you have a lot of money to learn about it.

 If you wait until then, it’s too late.

 Your financial structures and knowledge have to be in place BEFORE that.

 So start learning now, even if you don’t have much.

 4. Never spend money to make each other happy.

 Other than spending money on marriage counseling if you hit a rough patch, DON’T spend money to cover up problems in your relationship.

-Instead, learn to work through your problems the hard way by talking things out.
+Instead, learn to work through your problems by talking things out hard.

 5. Have sex and orgasms as frequently as you can.

-Regular sex helps keep your bond strong.
-In fact, the six weeks you have to wait after giving birth should ideally be the longest you ever abstain, but even then, you should be creative and give each other orgasms frequently.
+In fact, the six weeks you have to wait after giving birth should ideally be the longest you ever abstain, but you should be creative and give each other orgasms frequently.